lmtani/fq-split/README.md

 ## :floppy_disk: Install

 Download the binary file from github releases.
 Then you can:
-1. Call it from where you saved.
+1. Call it from where you decompressed the .tar.gz of github release.

     Example: `/home/userName/Downloads/fq-spliter -r1 r1.fq.gz -r2 r2.fq.gz`